antoneliasson/mediacacherd/HACKING.md

 # Background and design of mediacacherd

+## Server

+There are basically two good open source media transcoding softwares out there that I'm aware of: GStreamer and ffmpeg/avconv.
+GStreamer is widely used, seems to be well-maintained and has bindings for many languages.
+It seems that nobody is really using ffmpeg in their multimedia processing code.
+Most examples I've seen just construct command lines and execute them in a shell.
+I believe that it's really hard to make a good program based on subprocessing external programs and parsing their output, so I'd like to avoid that.
+Furthermore, I have some previous experience in creating simple GStreamer pipelines, so GStreamer is what I chose for the server.

+I really want a reason to do a Scala project soon.
+Unfortunately there seems to be no good Java/Scala bindings for GStreamer 1.0.
+There is an unmaintained project that has developed Java bindings for GStreamer 0.10 (TODO: citation), but I'm not looking to start a new project based on legacy code.
+So, for the server I settled with Python, which has good bindings for GStreamer 1.0.

 The code used for the transcoder is based on a sample from a [Ubuntu Wiki page][ubuntu-wiki-gstreamer] about porting a project to GStreamer 1.0.

 [ubuntu-wiki-gstreamer]: https://wiki.ubuntu.com/Novacut/GStreamer1.0 "Novacut/GStreamer1.0 -- Ubuntu Wiki"